Gurobi/gurobi-logtools/Dashboard.md

 A fourth palette group, "Gurobi", is added to enable coloring the chart with permutations of the Gurobi brand palette.

+A fifth palette group, "Custom", is used to enable custom palettes to be added (via the `register_custom_palette` function).

 These fields can be prepopulated in the plot function with keyword arguments `palette_type`, and `palette_name`.